Sir Francis Wortley, 1st Baronet: Royalist, blacksmith and cavalier

-Wortley was a devoted supporter of the Royalist cause during the Civil Wars.
+Even a time before, he built the Wortley Top Forge from scratch, with which to arm his King and fellow Cavaliers, and it is for this reason that his portrait lies at the Royal Armouries Museum in Leeds.

 At the outbreak of war on 22 August 1642, Wortley was one of four chief baronets chosen to raise the king's standard at Nottingham, effectively beginning the raising of the king's army.
+Among his activities in the civil war, he went with Charles II to the Siege of Hull (1642).